 The Jobs Proximity Index in 2017 HUD Table 12 for the total population demonstrates slightly better proximity to jobs in the jurisdiction than in the region for all protected classes and white households.
 Black households have a jurisdictional index of 55.81 while in the region the index is 51.50.
 Hispanic households have a jurisdictional index of 55.44 while the regional index is 51.38.
 Asian or Pacific Islander households have a jurisdictional index of 48.99 and a regional index of 45.61.
-Native American, non-Hispanic households have a jurisdictional index of 50.21.
+Native American, non-Hispanic households have a jurisdictional index of 50.93 and a regional index of 50.21.
 White, non-Hispanic households have a jurisdictional Jobs Proximity Index of 48.74 and a regional index of 47.93.